 - 1. For PHAR 501L: The last day to drop without a "W" for the Fall 15-week semester. - 2.
-For convocation, ePortfolio, and Top 200 requirements: The end of the subsequent 15-week semester immediately following any outstanding requirements (including the summer 15-week semester). - 3.
-For PHAR 870: The last day to drop without a "W" for the Fall 15-week semester. - 4.
-For PHAR 880: The last day to drop without a "W" for the Spring 15-week semester.
+For Career Skills & Strategies, ePortfolio, and Top 300/Medical Terminology/Calculations: The end of the subsequent 15-week semester immediately following any outstanding requirements (including the summer 15-week semester). - 3.
+For PHAR 870: The last day to drop without a "W" for the Fall 15-week semester.

-Failure to complete the requirements by the deadlines outlined above may result disciplinary action or program dismissal.
+Failure to complete the requirements by the deadlines outlined above may result in academic or disciplinary action including but not limited to delayed progression or program dismissal, depending on the situation.